casonpollak/cason_2025/navigation/about.md

 Here are some important places in my life.

 <comment>
-Flags are made using Wikipedia images
+Flags are made using Wikipedia images.
 </comment>

 <style>